Performance of two Askaryan Radio Array stations and first results in the search for ultra-high energy neutrinos: The instrument

 Such calibration is performed by using calibration pulser signals and determining the arrival time difference between signals on different antennas.
 For this quantity and the geometrical positions of the antennas one can set up an equation for each possible antenna pair and for all 4 pulsers.
 Considering the two polarizations, a system of $28$ independent equations can be constructed.
 For these equations we can set up a $\chi^2$ value as

 Here we use $c=\unit{0.3/1.755}{\meter\per\nano\second}$ as the speed of light in ice at the average antenna depth, taken from \cite{Kravchenko2004}.
 The coordinates of the pulsers are denoted by $x,y,z$ and the arrival time difference by $dt$, with the subscripts $k$ for the used pulser and $i,j$ for the respective antennas.
 The parameter $r$ indicates the distance of the antenna to the station center.
-This $\chi^2$ is minimized with standard minimizer tools.
-This procedure is performed multiple times and the average of the outcomes is taken as the final result.
+The presented $\chi^2$ is closely related to the equations which are used for the reconstruction algorithm, described in Section \ref{sc_reconstruction}.
+Standard minimizer tools are used to minimize the $\chi^2$ using multiple and different seed values for the input parameters.
+The average of the outcomes is taken as the final result.
 Figure \ref{fig_fitResultsARA03} shows how different parameters are constrained by this method for station A3.
-It becomes apparent that the current geometrical setup is strongest in determining the string depth while the constraints on the X- and Y-position, and the inter-string delays are relatively weak.\\ \\
+It becomes apparent that the current geometrical setup is strongest in determining the string depth while the constraints on the X- and Y-position, and the inter-string delays are relatively weak.